Yemaek: History

-Whereas, the earliest definitive attestations for Yemaek as a homogenous identity appear later in the Book of East Han China wherein it's recorded the eastern borders became quiet after Yemaek were subdued.
-The current scholarly consensus asserts this must be a denomination towards Gogooryo for it's one of the last sentences in the chapter coined in their name.
-This assertion concludes Gogooryo were a unification of Yemaek by the fifth century AD.
+In contrast, the earliest definitive attestations for Yemaek as a homogenous identity appear later in the Book of Later Han wherein it is recorded that China's eastern borders became quiet after the "Yemaek people were subdued".
+The current historian circles assert this as evidence for the denomination pointing at Goguryeo, as its name became analogous with its predecessor's name at the end of the chapter.
+Assuming this premise, the theory posits that Goguryeo was synonymous to the unification of Yemaek by the fifth century CE.

-The first historiographical attempt to analyse Yemaek were conducted by Jong Yak-yong in his 我邦疆域考 'study of the territories of my nation' (1811) that 貊 Maek were the name of the people and 濊 Ye were the name of the place.
-Thus, 濊貊 Yemaek were one of the 九貊 'nine peoples of Maek.'
-This seems to reflect the Sinocentric model of the 九夷 (Nine Barbarians of the East).
-The East Barbarians were a motif that's recurrent in both the Records of the Chinese Three Kingdoms and the Book of East Han China.
-Both designate Japanese peoples, Korean peoples and 挹婁 (Yilou) as East Barbarians.
-Yilou are an interesting inclusion since their contemporaries were aware Yilou were unintelligible with 夫餘 (Booyo) whom Yilou bordered to the south.
-Therefore, current scholarly consensus assumes Yilou were Jurchen people.
+The first Korean historiographical attempt to analyze Yemaek was conducted by Chŏng Yagyong in his 1811 book, Study of the Territories of My Nation (我邦疆域考; 아방강역고) which states that Maek was the name of the people and Ye was the name of the location.
+Thus, he posited that the complete word, Yemaek was one of the "Nine peoples of Maek (九貊)" which seems to reflect the Sinocentric model of the Nine Barbarians of the East.
+The "East Barbarians" also known as "Dongyi (東夷)" in Chinese, were a motif that is recurrent in both the Records of the Three Kingdoms and the Book of Later Han.
+Both books designate the Japanese, the Koreans and the Yilou as "Eastern Barbarians".
+Due to the Yilou being mutually unintelligible with its southern neighbor, Buyeo, it is generally agreed that the inclusion of Yilou was alluding to the Jurchen people.